Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/06-farrow_filter/README.md

 The build process generates all the design specific files needed to run the design on hardware in the ```package``` folder.

-1. Write the EDF boot firmware (OSPI) to the primary boot device following instructions [here](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/AMD+EDF+Getting+started+-+Discovery+and+Evaluation+AMD+Versal+device+portfolio#Writing-the-EDF-boot-firmware-to-the-primary-boot-device-%2F-media-using-System-Controller-(SC)).
-You can find the OSPI image in `<path-to-design>/yocto_artifacts/amd-cortexa78-mali-common_vek385_qemu_prebuilt/qemu-ospi-versal-2ve-2vm-vek385-sdt-seg.bin`.
+1. Write the EDF boot firmware (OSPI) to the primary boot device following instructions in [How to Boot a Board Using the Pre-built Images](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/Discovery+and+Evaluation+AMD+Versal+Device+Portfolio#How-to-Boot-a-Board-Using-the-Pre-built-Images).
+Find the OSPI image in `<path-to-design>/yocto_artifacts`:
+    * For Rev-A board: `edf-ospi-versal-2ve-2vm-vek385-multidomain-20260609231841.bin`
-2. Write `<path-to-design>/yocto_artifacts/amd-cortexa78-mali-common_edf-linux-disk-image/edf-linux-disk-image-amd-cortexa78-mali-common.rootfs.wic` to sd_card using your favorite SD imaging tool (Balena Etcher and Win32DiskImager seems to work well).
+2. Write `<path-to-design>/yocto_artifacts/edf-platform-disk-image-amd-cortexa78-common.rootfs-20260609231841.wic` to sd_card using your favorite SD imaging tool (Balena Etcher and Win32DiskImager seem to work well).
-3. Put the sd_card in to the board, boot it and log in. (default username is amd-edf and you will be promted to set a password)
+3. Put the sd_card into the board, boot it, and log in. (default username is amd-edf and you are prompted to set a password)
-4. On your terminal application, determine the IPv6 address eth0 on the board by typing `ip addr show eth0`.
+4. Determine the IP address eth0 on the board with `ip addr show eth0`.
-5. cd `<path-to-design>/package; scp -6 * amd-edf@<ipv6_address>:~/`
+5. cd `<path-to-design>/package; scp * amd-edf@<ip_address>:~/`
 6. Run the design: `sudo ./embedded_exec.sh`

 Note: If you need to change the permissions of the files in the home directory, run the **"chmod +x *"** command.
 The following displays on the terminal: